Sequential importance sampling for estimating expectations over the space of perfect matchings: Acknowledgements

 \section{Acknowledgements}

 The authors thank Sourav Chatterjee, for helpful feedback on the early version of the manuscript and the proof of Lemma \ref{lm: rho concentration}, and Jan Vondr\'ak for discussions on concentration inequalities.
 Also, we would like to thank Nick Wormald and Fredrick Manners for bringing us up to speed about Latin squares.
+We thank our anonymous reviewers for their insightful comments and suggestions.